Schorsch99/ioBroker.arcam/README.md

 ![Logo](img/arcam.png)
 # ioBroker.arcam

-This adapter allows control of ARCAM AVRs via TCP/IP using port 50000.
+This adapter allows control of ARCAM AVRs AVR390/550/850/AV860/SR250 via TCP/IP.

-Still buggy and missing error handling.
+Default Port is 50000, but different port ban be given in IP:port notation (e.g. 192.168.178.100:50000).

+The main features are implemented, currently the following are still unsupported:

+- restore factory default settings
+- save/restore secure copy of setting
+- set/request Input name
+- Heartbeat

-Currently the most important features are implemented, I have used the following Arcam-document as a reference:
+ I have used this Arcam-document as a reference:

 * RS232_860_850_550_390_250_SH274E_C_091116.pdf

-This file is available for download on the Arcam website.
+The pdf-file is available for download on the Arcam website.

 ## Additional Features: